SidhantAl/Assignment4---Chicago/README.md

 ##### Difference

-One student is a girl, her majors are CS and Business
+One student is a girl, her majors are CS and Psychology

 The student who is different will have a separate color scheme to the page, with more emphasis on the differences.
 The tab for this student will also be colored differently to strike a difference between the other students.